vanphuc-bui/vanphuc-bui.github.io/_pages/about.md

 # About me
 I am a Ph.D. student at the  Section on Connectivity, Department of Electronic Systems, Aalborg University, under the supervision of [Prof. Petar Popovski](http://petarpopovski.es.aau.dk/).

-My current research is focused on the semantic communication, edge computing, optimization and machine learning solution for wireless interfaces.
-My ambitious aim is to develop architectures/ techniques that are more interpretable, scalable and data efficient.
+My current research is focused on the semantic communication, edge computing, optimization and machine learning solutions for wireless and satellite communications.

+My ambitious aim is to develop architectures/techniques that are more interpretable, scalable and data efficient.

 ---